- Undergraduate Students

 Culture and Nightlife

-- York offers a vibrant and colourful nightlife and relaxed continental style atmosphere throughout the city centre.
-Enjoy everything from riverside terraces, quirky independents to unique cocktail bars.
+- York offers a vibrant and colourful nightlife and relaxed continental-style atmosphere throughout the city centre, with everything from riverside terraces, quirky independents to unique cocktail bars.
 If you're looking for a hearty Sunday roast with all the trimmings, fine bistro cuisine or something in-between, you’ll find what you’re after in one of York’s gastropubs.

-- Culture Vultures are well catered for as York has it all.
-Drama, live music, comedy and the arts can be found at York Theatre Royal, the Grand Opera House, National Centre for Early Music and the York Shakespeare Project.
+- In terms of culture, York has it all; drama, live music, comedy and the arts can be found at York Theatre Royal, the Grand Opera House, and the National Centre for Early Music, the York Shakespeare Project.
 The city has three cinemas.

-- Residents of York are entitled to a YORKCard which is also a library card and allows discounted entry to some museums and leisure centres.
+- Students living in York are entitled to a YORKCard which is also a library card and allows discounted entry to some museums and leisure centres.
 Residents can also enjoy York Minster for free.